Sensitivity analysis-guided model reduction of a mathematical model of pembrolizumab therapy for de novo metastatic MSI-H/dMMR colorectal cancer: Mathematical Models

-We now aim to use the sensitivity analysis results of the full model found in \autoref{fullmodelSAresults} to remove as many parameters as possible while still replicating the original trajectories and dynamics for each state variable.
-Each parameter in the model corresponds to a biochemical process, however, some processes are more influential on the model than others.
-In particular, by considering parameters with low maximal first-order and total-order sensitivity indices, we can assess whether the corresponding process has a sufficiently low impact.
-If so, we can simplify the model by eliminating the process---in most cases by setting the associated parameter to zero \cite{Snowden2017}.
-Indeed, we performed this for all insensitive parameters, with the exception of insensitive half-saturation and inhibition constants, which were treated separately.
-Before we proceeded, we made two key observations. \begin{enumerate} \item [1)] Regardless of the set of parameters eliminated, the degradation terms must remain.
-This is obvious from a biological standpoint and is well-supported by \autoref{fullmodelSAresults}.
+where $\mathcal{X}_\mathrm{full}$ is the set of all model state variables in \autoref{modelvars}.
+In particular, the first part of the condition enforces that the main effect of $p$ is uniformly negligible across all outputs.
+The conditions in \eqref{fulltoreducedcriterion} were used as a screening criterion to define a set of eligible candidate parameters/processes for removal.
+We selected the numerical thresholds in \eqref{fulltoreducedcriterion} empirically by performing a grid search over candidate values, and then, among the eligible candidates, removed as many processes as possible while keeping deviations in the trajectories of all model variables sufficiently small under the standard regimen.\\~\\ Candidate insensitive processes were then removed, noting that insensitive half-saturation and inhibition constants were not eliminated purely on the basis of their own indices; instead, they were removed only when the entire associated process term was removed.
+In addition, before we proceeded, we made two key observations. \begin{enumerate} \item [1)] Regardless of the set of parameters eliminated, the degradation terms, notated as $d_{X}$ for state variable $X$, must remain.
+This is obvious from a biological standpoint and is well-supported by Table F.1.
 This makes sense from a mathematical standpoint as well---since we expect the state variables to be bounded. \item [2)] These degradation terms cannot be the only terms present for any differential equation.
 If this were the case for a particular state variable, then the system would decouple, with that state variable exponentially decaying over time, and approaching $0$ as $t\to \infty$.
-However, we expect the system to be persistent, with none of the biological state variables $\to 0$, as $t\to \infty$, implying that each differential equation must have both a positive and negative contribution --- that is, at least $2$ terms. \end{enumerate} As a result, the following variables were set to $0$: $\lambda_{CI_{\upgamma}}$, $\lambda_{DS}$, $\lambda_{T_8 I_2}$, $\lambda_{T_1 I_2}$, $\lambda_{MI_{\upgamma}}$, $\lambda_{MI_{\upalpha}}$, $\lambda_{MI_{\upbeta}}$, $\lambda_{KD_0}$, $\lambda_{I_{\upgamma} T_8}$, $\lambda_{I_{\upgamma}T_1}$, $\lambda_{I_{10}T_r}$, $\lambda_{I_{10}I_{2}}$, $\lambda_{P_LD}$, $\lambda_{P_LT_8}$, $\lambda_{P_LT_1}$, $\lambda_{P_LT_r}$, $\lambda_{P_L^\mathrm{LN}T_A^8}$, $\lambda_{P_L^\mathrm{LN}T_A^r}$, $K_{I_\upgamma T_r}$, $\tau_8^\mathrm{act}$, $\tau_a$, $\tau_l$, $\tau_4^\mathrm{act}$, and $\tau_r^\mathrm{act}$.
-In particular, this also results in the elimination of $K_{CI_{\upgamma}}$, $K_{DS}$, $K_{T_8I_2}$, $K_{T_1I_2}$, $K_{MI_{\upgamma}}$, $K_{M I_{\upalpha}}$, $K_{MI_{\upbeta}}$, $K_{KD_0}$, $K_{I_{10}I_{2}}$, $K_{T_8T_r}$.
-Additionally, we eliminate the inhibition constant, $K_{I_\upgamma T_r}$ by removing the entire $\frac{1}{1+T_r/K_{I_\upgamma T_r}}$ term from \eqref{ifngammaqssa}.\\~\\ The elimination of $\tau_l$ and the T cell activation times requires special care, as the associated integrals will degenerate, and the corresponding half-saturation and inhibition constants must be redefined.
-As such, we replace all affected integrals with point estimate values evaluated at the lower bound of integration.
+However, we expect the system to be persistent, with none of the biological state variables $\to 0$, as $t\to \infty$, implying that each differential equation must have both a positive and negative contribution---that is, at least $2$ terms. \end{enumerate} The SA revealed that approximately one quarter of parameters/processes in the full model could be appropriately removed without significantly affecting the model trajectories.
+As a result, the following parameters were set to $0$: $\lambda_{CI_{\upgamma}}$, $\lambda_{DS}$, $\lambda_{T_8 I_2}$, $\lambda_{T_1 I_2}$, $\lambda_{MI_{\upgamma}}$, $\lambda_{MI_{\upalpha}}$, $\lambda_{MI_{\upbeta}}$, $\lambda_{KD_0}$, $\lambda_{I_{\upgamma} T_8}$, $\lambda_{I_{\upgamma}T_1}$, $\lambda_{I_{10}T_r}$, $\lambda_{I_{10}I_{2}}$, $\lambda_{P_LD}$, $\lambda_{P_LT_8}$, $\lambda_{P_LT_1}$, $\lambda_{P_LT_r}$, $\lambda_{P_L^\mathrm{LN}T_A^8}$, $\lambda_{P_L^\mathrm{LN}T_A^r}$, $\tau_8^\mathrm{act}$, $\tau_a$, $\tau_4^\mathrm{act}$, and $\tau_r^\mathrm{act}$.
+In particular, this also results in the elimination of $K_{CI_{\upgamma}}$, $K_{DS}$, $K_{T_8I_2}$, $K_{T_1I_2}$, $K_{MI_{\upgamma}}$, $K_{MI_{\upalpha}}$, $K_{MI_{\upbeta}}$, $K_{KD_0}$, $K_{I_{10}I_{2}}$, and $K_{T_8T_r}$.
+Additionally, we eliminate $\tau_l$ as well as the inhibition constant, $K_{I_\upgamma T_r}$, by removing the entire $\frac{1}{1+T_r/K_{I_\upgamma T_r}}$ term from \eqref{ifngammaqssa}.\\~\\ The elimination of $\tau_l$ and the T cell activation times requires special care, as the associated integrals will degenerate, and the corresponding half-saturation and inhibition constants must be redefined.
+Removing these times is equivalent to considering the corresponding processes as being instantaneous; as such, we replace all affected integrals with point estimate values evaluated at the upper bound of integration.
 As such, the following replacements are made: